-Public Act 259 of 2014 established the Michigan National Guard State Tuition Assistance Program (MINGSTAP) to provide tuition assistance to members of the Michigan National Guard who are attending any public or private college, university, vocational school, technical school or trade school located in Michigan.
+Public Act 259 of 2014 established the Michigan National Guard State Tuition Assistance Program (MINGSTAP) to provide tuition assistance to members of the Michigan National Guard who are attending any public or private college, university, vocational school, technical school or trade school 5. located in Michigan.
 Currently, qualified soldiers can apply for up to \$6,000 in tuition assistance per year.
-For more information about the program, please visit www.mingstapapp.state.mi.us/ or call (517) 481-7640.
+For more information about the program, please visit www.michigan.gov/dmva/about/ 6. mingstap or call (517) 481-7640.